achalagarwal/garg-python-server-internship/README.md

 A. The parameters are clean code, optimal usage of libraries, and completion of subtasks.

 Q. How will the subtasks be checked? <br/>
-A. We will clone/download your code and follow the <a id="my-anchor">setting-up steps</a> to run the server
+A. We will clone/download your code and follow the `setting-up` steps to run the server.

 Q. Can I make additions outside the subtasks? <br/>
 A. Of course, any improvement in the code will be considered in your favour.